hphelion/documentation/cli.unix.2.compute.md

     $ hpcloud servers:reboot myserver --hard
     Hard rebooting server 'myserver'.

-To rebuild an existing server:
+To rebuild an existing server, run:

     $ hpcloud servers:rebuild myserver
     Server 'myserver' being rebuilt.

-To add or update the metadata of an existing server (the metadata should be a comma-separated list of key value pairs):
+To add or update the metadata of an existing server (the metadata must be a comma-separated list of key value pairs), run:

     $ hpcloud servers:metadata:add myserver 'pv=nRT,e=mc2'
     Server 'myserver' set metadata 'pv=nRT,e=mc2'.

-To update the metadata to an existing server (the metadata should be a comma separated list of key value pairs):
+To update the metadata to an existing server (the metadata must be a comma-separated list of key value pairs), run:

     $ hpcloud servers:metadata:update myserver 'pv=presentValue,e=eulers'
     Server 'myserver' set metadata 'pv=presentValue,e=eulers'.

-To list the metadata for an existing server:
+To list the metadata for an existing server, run:

     $ hpcloud servers:metadata myserver
        +-----+-------+